Student facing policies and procedures

 Engagement, participation and attendance

-The Student Engagement, Interruption and Withdrawal Policy outlines the University's approach to supporting the development of students, a key aspect of which involves student engagement and participation.
+The Student Engagement, Interruption and Withdrawal Policy outlines the university's approach to supporting the development of students, a key aspect of which involves student engagement and participation.
 If a student does not engage or participate, their registration may be at risk.
-The University of Salford Students' Union (USSU) has an Advice Centre which is able to provide independent advice and support about this Procedure.
-Students should contact advicecentre-ussu@salford.ac.uk.
+The University of Salford Students' Union (USSU) has an Advice Centre which is able to provide independent advice and support about this procedure.
+Students should contact su-advicecentre@salford.ac.uk.

 Engagement policy for student route and Tier 4 visa holders